dengsh12/nginx-go-crossplane/README.md

 ```

 # Generate support for third-party modules
-This is an example that generates support for a third-party module.
+This is an example that takes the path of a third-party module source code to generate support for it.
 Assume the source code path of that module is `./src`.
-You can run `go run cmd/generate/main.go ./src`.
+You can call `go run cmd/generate/main.go ./src`.
 The stdout will be like

 ```go
 /**